Sarvoo/Enhancing-Multiple-Choice-Question-Answering-System-with-BERT/README.md

-# Text-Classification-for-Multiple-Choice-Questions-Using-Transformers

-Enhancing Multiple-Choice Question Answering System with BERT
+# Enhancing Multiple-Choice Question Answering System with BERT

 Implemented and Fine-Tuned a BERT-based model to significantly improve the accuracy of multiple-choice question answering systems, achieving a test set accuracy of 77.6%.